Thank you for your interest in donating to the UC Santa Barbara Library.

 - are not within the scope of its collections

 - do not support research or instructional programs of the university

 - require extensive repair or conservation

 - include donor restrictions that the library cannot honor

-- Acknowledgement letter.
-A letter acknowledging the gift that gives a general description of donations but does not evaluate them will be provided to donors.
-Copies of these letters are maintained in the librarian's office.
+Acknowledgement letter.
+We appreciate and would like to thank all library donors.
+A letter acknowledging the gift that provides a general description but does not constitute an appraisal will be provided to donors by the University Librarian.
 In order to receive a letter of acknowledgement, donors must provide a name and address.

-- Estimated value and appraisals.
+Estimated value and appraisals.
 According to U.S. tax regulations, the library, as the recipient, cannot appraise gifts for tax purposes.
 It is the responsibility of the donor to keep appropriate records of items donated.
 Library staff is not able to maintain records of sufficient detail to report to donors after the fact about which volumes have been retained and which have not.
 Upon request, the Head of Special Collections can provide a list of appropriate appraisers.
-Appraisal costs are the responsibility of the donor.
+Appraisal costs are the responsibility of the donor per IRS regulations.